-Students on academic suspension from another post-secondary institution must file a written appeal directly to the Director of Admissions/Records for submission to the College Admissions Committee.
+Students on academic suspension from the last postsecondary institution attended must file a written appeal directly to the Director of Admissions/Records for submission to the College Admissions Committee.
 Appeals for admission should be submitted at least two (2) weeks before the first official class day of the term of intended enrollment.
 Decisions of the Admissions Committee are final.